RyanGertz/aws-bedrock-classifier/README.md

 - **Cost Awareness**: Each classification request costs money (usually fractions of a cent per request)
 - **Rate Limits**: AWS has limits on how many requests you can make per minute
-- **Model Selection**: Claude 3 Haiku is used for speed and cost-effectiveness
 - **Prompt Quality**: Better prompts lead to more accurate classifications

 ## Use Cases for Query Classification